The Problem of Perception

 - Edward Adelson’s illusion pages, by Edward Adelson, MIT.

-I am very grateful to Tim Bayne, David Chalmers, Katalin Farkas, Mike Martin and Susanna Siegel for their comments on previous versions of this entry.
+We are very grateful to Tim Bayne, David Chalmers, Katalin Farkas, Mike Martin and Susanna Siegel for their comments on previous versions of this entry.
 For discussion thanks to Arif Ahmed, Joshua Gert, Anil Gomes, Penelope Mackie, and Lee Walters.